michaelpeterswa/go-renogy-modbus/README.md

-# go-lib
+# go-renogy-modbus
-A template repository for Go libraries.
+A Go library for communicating with Renogy Solar Charge Controllers (at least Rover/Wanderer series) over Modbus RTU.